 Students are strongly encouraged to be familiar with the above criteria and work in partnership with the program directors and their clinical supervisors to ensure they have a well-rounded clinical experience.

 Fundamental Clinical Counseling Categories

-The Roman numerals and numbers after each role identify the particular Practice Based Competencies represented by each role.
+The numbers and letters after each role identify the particular ACGC Practice Based Competencies represented by each role.

 Management Roles